simon816/Command-Block-Assembly/README.md

 If command blocks are placed by the setup command, the cleanup command will remove them.
 If a relative `--place-location` was used, the cleanup must be executed from the same location that setup was ran from.

-Note: the `/execute` command is required for the subroutine jump.
-Don't be tempted to run `/function` directly.

 # Examples
 Examples can be found in the [examples](https://github.com/simon816/Command-Block-Assembly/tree/master/examples) directory.